Spooni-Development/spooni_development_website/README.md

 ### 🔍 **Advanced Props Gallery**
 A fully-featured, searchable gallery of 15,000+ props with:
 - Real-time search and filtering by category/subcategory
-- Lazy-loaded images for optimal performance
+- Lazy-loaded images and dynamic JSON imports for optimal performance
 - Zoom functionality for detailed viewing
 - One-click copy-to-clipboard for prop names
 - Fully responsive design (mobile, tablet, desktop)
+- Efficient pagination and filtering system

 ### 📱 **Responsive Design**
 Works beautifully on all devices – from mobile phones to ultra-wide monitors.
 Dark mode included with smooth animations.

 ### ⚡ **Lightning Fast**
 Built with Vite, the site loads instantly.
 Static generation means no server processing – just pure speed.
+Optimized with:
+- WebP image format for smaller file sizes
+- Custom font loading strategy
+- Code splitting and lazy loading
+- Efficient caching strategies

 ### 🎨 **Easy Content Management**
 All documentation is written in Markdown.
 No database, no complex backend – just create a `.md` file and you're done.